For the users of the Meridian Multimedia Platform

 10 Button for switching on / off the visibility of the Mini map window.

-11 Button for enabling / disabling the visibility of the Commands module.
-This module contains tasks, questions and commands to be performed based on a given map, prepared by methodologists and consultants.
-They can be done in class or as a homework for students.
+11 Button for enabling / disabling the visibility of the Instructions module.
+This module contains tasks and questions to be solved based on a given map, prepared by methodologists and consultants.
+They can be done in class or considered as homework for students.

 14 Search engine button (more on this topic in the section Searching for maps).